 The purpose of diversion programs is to redirect youthful offenders from the justice system through programming, supervision, and supports.
 Arguments that support diversion programs include the following:

-- Diverting youth who have committed minor offenses away from the system and towards community-based treatment and support options is a more appropriate response than confinement, and a more productive way of addressing and preventing future delinquency.2
+- Diverting youth who have committed minor offenses away from the system and towards community-based treatment involving the youth's family and service/support options unique to the individual's needs is a more appropriate response than confinement.
+Employing diversion programs rather than going through the formal system is a more productive way of addressing and preventing future delinquency, thus reducing recidivism.
+2It grants youth the chance to alter their trajectory and decision making moving forward without unnecessary and long-lasting punitive consequences.

-- Formally processing youth through the juvenile justice system does more harm than good by perpetuating delinquency through ”labeling” and exposing youth to circumstances within juvenile and adult correctional institutions that may actually increase delinquency.3
+- Formally processing youth through the juvenile justice system does more harm than good by perpetuating delinquency through a stigmatizing ”labeling” process.
+Labeling youth as delinquent can create a self-fulfilling prophesy and expose youth to circumstances within juvenile and adult correctional institutions that may actually increase delinquency.3

 Diversion programs are typically designed to provide youth with experiences that are different from traditional juvenile justice experiences.
 Diversion decisions and activities usually occur at the earliest stages of involvement in the juvenile justice system; however, diversion initiatives can be put in place at later stages of justice processing with the primary goal of reducing costly out-of-home placements.